 - You will need to know what type of soil you will be compacting before choosing a compactor.
 Plate compactors work best on granular soils such as gravel, sand or light asphalt.
-If you are working with soils that have clay or silt content, then a compacter with higher impact force will be more productive because those materials are not easily compacted with vibration.
-Even if you are using a compactor with high impact force for your site, you can experiment with lift thickness to ensure a good compaction with no cracking.
+If you are working with soils that have clay or silt content, then a compactor with higher-impact force will be more productive because those materials are not easily compacted with vibration.
+Even if you are using a compactor with high-impact force for your site, you can experiment with lift thickness to ensure a good compaction with no cracking.
 Not sure what you need?
-Call United Rentals 833-546-3268.
+Call United Rentals at 833-525-6346.

-- Vibratory plate compactors are ideal for granular soils such as gravel, sand, stone dust, and 2A aggregates (sandy gravel).
-Their vibrations move the particles of soil together for higher density compaction.
-They can also compact soils with some clay content or asphalt and they are perfect for finishing the top layer of back filled trenches.
-However, if you are working with a high clay or silt content material, then a roller or jumping jack rammer compactor will be a better fit for deep compacting.
+- Vibratory plate compactors are ideal for granular soils such as gravel, sand, stone dust and 2A aggregates (sandy gravel).
+Their vibrations move the particles of soil together for higher-density compaction.
+They can also compact soils with some clay content or asphalt, and they are perfect for finishing the top layer of backfilled trenches.
+However, if you are working with a high clay- or silt-content material, then a roller or jumping jack rammer compactor would be a better fit for deep compacting.

-- What compacts better, jumping jack rammer or plate compactor?
+What compacts better, a jumping jack rammer or plate compactor?